-After days spent outside in the crisp, fall air, you'll love warming up in these Georgia cabins, inns, resorts and more.
+After days spent outside in the crisp, cool air, you'll love warming up in these Georgia cabins, inns, resorts and more.

-As the temperatures cool and leaves change shades this fall, take the opportunity to get away from the chaos of daily life in favor of a cozy getaway with loved ones or on your own.
+As the temperatures cool, take the opportunity to get away from the chaos of daily life in favor of a cozy getaway with loved ones or on your own.
 You don't have to go too far from home to experience these Georgia destinations, from the mountains to the coast.

-There’s more to North Georgia than wineries.
 An hour north of Atlanta is Adairsville, home to Barnsley Resort, which was formerly a private estate and at some point was owned by a German prince.
 These days, it’s a favorite retreat for city dwellers looking to relax.
-There are cottages with fireplaces and bathtubs, along with inn rooms.
+There are cottages with fireplaces and bathtubs, along with inn rooms, and pets are welcome.
 All guests have access to the resort's Southern dining, golf course, horseback riding, spa, sporting clays and cozy fireplaces.